 Trap Bar Deadlift

 Trap Bar Deadlift isn’t a squat, but it is a beginner-friendly pulling exercise that allows lifters to learn how to properly set the back and brace the core.
+Combined with Goblet Squats, Trap Bar Deadlifts may be the best two exercises to learn first to build the foundation for almost any lift in the weight room.

 - Trap Bar (also known as a hex bar)